 Skip to main content

-Family and Child Health
+MPH in Family and Child Health

 The MPH in Family and Child Health is offered by the Department of Health Promotion Sciences.
 The Family and Child Health Concentration (FCH) provides students a curriculum that addresses the history and current status of the socioeconomic, cultural, political, and physiological issues that affect the health of women, children, and families.
 Each student, under the guidance of a faculty mentor, will develop an individualized plan of study for his or her specialized area of interest.
 In addition, in consultation with a faculty mentor, each student will select elective courses that align with his or her specific area of interest.